ministryofjustice/intranet/README.md

 * Enable mod_rewrite within the Apache config
 * Mysql 5.6 and above or MariaDB 5.5

 If you're on Windows or OS X you might find it easier to use a tool such as WAMP or MAMP.
 On OS X PHP, Apache come pre-installed.
-Mysql or Mariadb can be installed easily via brew if you're on a mac.
+Mysql or MariaDB can be installed easily via brew if you're on a mac.

 An example of a working vhost config for Apache would look similiar to this: